DraganLibraFire/shop/wp-content/plugins/mollie-payments-for-woocommerce/readme.txt

 = FEATURES =

 * Support for all available Mollie payment methods
-* Compatible with WooCommerce Subscriptions for recurring payments (credit card, iDEAL, SEPA Direct Debit)
+* Compatible with WooCommerce Subscriptions for recurring payments (credit card, iDEAL, SEPA Direct Debit and more)
 * Transparent pricing.
 No startup fees, no monthly fees, and no gateway fees.
 No hidden fees, period.
 * Edit the order, title and description of every payment method in WooCommerce checkout
 * Support for full and partial payment refunds (WooCommerce 2.2+)